 After childbirth, one of the easiest way for a new mother to shed her body weight is by exclusively breastfeeding the child.
 Exclusive breastfeeding of a newborn for at least six months can help a new mother achieve postpartum weight loss.

-While breastfeeding, wait for at least 2 months to help your milk production to normalise before reducing your calories’ intake.
+While breastfeeding, wait for at least 2 months to help your milk production to normalise before reducing your calorie intake.
 Losing one and half pound a week while breastfeeding won’t affect milk production by the mother.

 Avoid skipping meals, or engaging in crash dieting (not eating enough).
 Another practice to avoid is fad diet.
-Fad diet and crash diet will cause you to lose some kilos of weight, but since the weight loss are mostly fluids and muscles instead of fat, they will come back.
+Fad diet and crash diet will cause you to lose some kilos of weight, but since the weight loss is mostly fluids and muscles instead of fat, they will come back.
 The fats come back once you resume normal eating.
 The drastic dieting pattern is also injurious to the body.

 Take your time and eat.
 Instead of large meals, focus on five to six small meals with healthy snacks in between per day.
 Do not skip breakfast.